 If you decide to outsource your marketing, it really is a matter of "Caveat Emptor".
 There are numerous self-appointed marketing gurus out there who will promise you the earth, charge a fortune but not necessarily come up with marketing strategies that work for you.

-So, before you part with your money, read this article on why One Marketing Size Doesn't Fit All .
+So, before you part with your money, read this article on choosing the best marketing plan and why One Marketing Size Doesn't Fit All .
 I make some recommendations that will remove any anxiety and give you a clear path forward.

 Another great way to outsource your marketing is to get on the referral list of a coach provider that contracts leadership and executive coaches to businesses and organisations.
 Some successful life coaches also engage other coaches and may do all the marketing work for you and list you on their website.
 Again you need to know what to look for so here are the question to ask before you commit that apply to all coaching specialties.